-Day 1 You depart Heathrow airport on an early morning flight with Iberia, via Madrid, to Quito, where you arrive late afternoon (to be confirmed once flight schedules are known) to be met by our local guide and transferred to the lovely El Jardín guesthouse in the forested mountains not far from Quito.
-The lodge is set in three acres of bird-friendly grounds with a list of over fifty species, such as Rusty Flowerpiercer, Golden-rumped Euphonia, Golden-bellied Grosbeak and the remarkable Black-tailed Trainbearer.
-Dinner and overnight at El Jardín.
+Day 1 After an early morning departure with British Airways, via Madrid, you arrive in Quito, where you will be met by our local guide and transferred to the lovely Casa de Campo Tababela, not far from Quito.
+The lodge is set in bird-friendly grounds with a list of over fifty species, such as Rusty Flowerpiercer, Golden-rumped Euphonia, Golden-bellied Grosbeak and the remarkable Black-tailed Trainbearer.
+Dinner and overnight at Casa de Campo Tababela.

 Day 4 We have a day trip to the Mashpi area, birding from 6000 feet down to 2700 feet, where a small reserve called Amagusa has feeders which attract fantastic Choco endemics like Velvet-purple Coronet, Empress Brilliant, Purple-bibbed Whitetip, Violet-tailed Sylph and Moss-backed, Rufous-throated, Flame-faced, Glistening-green and Black-chinned Tanagers.
 Other possibilities in this productive area include Cloud Forest Pygmy-Owl, Bronze-olive Pygmy-Tyrant, Black Solitaire, Indigo Flowerpiercer, Orange-breasted and Scaled Fruiteaters and many more cloud forest and subtropical species.
 Dinner and overnight at Septimo Paraiso.

-Day 8 We have a leisurely morning to enjoy the bird life at the lodge before leaving for the airport to check in for an evening flight home, via Madrid, with Iberia.
-Dinner and overnight in flight (to be confirmed once flight schedules are known).
+Day 8 We have a leisurely morning to enjoy the bird life at the lodge before leaving for the airport to check in for a late afternoon flight home, via Madrid, with Iberia.
+Dinner and overnight in flight.

-Day 9 We arrive at Heathrow airport around 4.30pm (to be confirmed once flight schedules are known).
+Day 9 We arrive at Heathrow airport around 3pm.

 Single supplement; £195